 The Aquainvad-ED network involves academic and non-academic partners providing a cross-sectorial programme of research led training on Aquatic Invasive Species AIS.

 Swansea University is a research led university that has been making a difference since 1920.
 The University community thrives on exploration and discovery, and offers the right balance of excellent teaching and research, matched by an enviable quality of life.
 With 15,921 students and 2,510 staff, Swansea’s multicultural campus community provides a global perspective and opportunities to gain skills that last a lifetime.

 Prof. Consuegra leads the Aquainvad-ED project and consortium.
-A Professor in Biosciences and Deputy Director of the Centre for Animal Health and Welfare for Sustainable Food Production at Swansea University.
-Sofia holds a PhD in Conservation Genetics (2002) from the University of Cantabria (Spain) and undertook her postdocs at the Institute of Zoology in London and the University of St Andrews.
+A Professor in Biosciences and Deputy Director of the Centre for Animal Health and Welfare for Sustainable Food Production at Swansea University, Sofia holds a PhD in Conservation Genetics (2002) from the University of Cantabria (Spain) and undertook her postdocs at the Institute of Zoology in London and the University of St Andrews.
 Her main expertise is on Evolution of aquatic organisms, focusing mainly on aquatic invasions, immunogenetics and the consequences of declining populations.

 Chair in Aquatic BioSciences and Director of Fish & Fisheries Research at the Centre for Sustainable Aquatic Research (CSAR) – Department of BioSciences, Swansea University, Professor Garcia de Leaniz background is in fish biology with expertise on Behavioural Ecology, Conservation, Food security and Aquaculture.
 He works mostly with salmonids as model systems to understand how organisms adapt and respond to change and is generally more interested in the ‘whys’ and ‘hows’ than in the ‘whats’.